pauljickling/rpgblog/_posts/2025-01-07-Random_Table_Review:_Ruislip_Random_Encounters.md

 title: "Random Table Review: Ruislip Random Encounters"
 ---

+**There is an addendum that provides a clarification to this blog post.**

 For the new year I thought I'd start off with a new series.
 Reviews of RPG rulebooks and to a lesser extent adventure modules are a dime a dozen.
 But what about the random tables?
 There is a strain of thought in the RPG scene (not one I personally share fwiw) that the value of any RPG material are the random tables it provides the GM.
 There are plenty of blog posts with random tables about all manner of things that can be imagined.
 What this series dares to ask is how do we feel about these tables?

 Methodology: Roll on the table 3 times.
 Do any subrolls if necessary.
 Write out thoughts on if I'd use this/how I would use it.